cncf/devstats.archive/README.md

 4) `sync` (synchronizes GitHub archive data and Postgres, InfluxDB databases)
 - This is implemented as [sync.rb](https://github.com/cncf/gha2db/blob/master/sync.rb) in POC.
-- No Go version yet, it will be there [sync.go](https://github.com/cncf/gha2db/blob/master/cmd/sync/sync.go).
+- Already implemented in Go [sync.go](https://github.com/cncf/gha2db/blob/master/cmd/sync/sync.go).
 - This program figures out what is the most recent data in Postgres database then queries GitHub archive from this date to current date.
 - It will add data to Postgres database (since the last run)
 - It will update summary tables and/or (materialized) views on Postgres DB.